 Which brokers offers more tradeable asset classes, Interactive Brokers or Plus500?

 Interactive Brokers offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Social Trading / Copy Trading Looking at total tradeable symbols, Interactive Brokers has 8500, compared to 2800 from Plus500.

 Can I trade cryptocurrency with Interactive Brokers or Plus500?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Interactive Brokers nor Plus500 allow you to trade physical cryptocurrencies.

 Who offers more research tools, Interactive Brokers or Plus500?

 In terms of research and research tools Interactive Brokers gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Trading Central (Recognia).
-In comparison Plus500 has the tools listed here: Daily Market Commentary and Stock Charts., neither have Autochartist and Social Trading / Copy Trading
+In comparison Plus500 has the tools listed here: Daily Market Commentary, Stock Charts and Trading Central (Recognia)., neither have Autochartist and Social Trading / Copy Trading